RoccoPaolillo/IPF_multidim/README.md

   + Hypertension * gender;  Hypertension * age; the cases no hpt are compued as above
   + Hearth failure * gender;  Hypertension * age; the cases  no hf are computed as above

 Data used in TGT in the interface multidimensional_ipf.nlogo sono aggregati sull'intera popolazione Lazio.
-Il dataframe ‘‘‘soc_hpt_hf.csv‘‘‘ in GIS/data/lazio_ASL_istat integrates the row data extracting the ASL level (DENOMINAZI), but raw data in GIS/data/lazio_ASL_istat report an individual sheet for age * gender downloaded from opensalutelazio.
-Function disease_df in GIS/data/datapreparation.R is to compose them.
+Il dataframe ```soc_hpt_hf.csv``` in GIS/data/lazio_ASL_istat integrates the row data extracting the ASL level (DENOMINAZI), but raw data in GIS/data/lazio_ASL_istat report an individual sheet for age * gender downloaded from opensalutelazio.
+Function ```disease_df``` in GIS/data/datapreparation.R is to compose them.

 * Objective: